 Belgium is a European country with a constitutional monarchy that became independent in 1830.
 Divided into three regions - Brussels, Flanders, and Wallonia - Belgium has a unique cultural mix.
-Flanders predominantly speaks Dutch, Wallonia French, while Brussels, the bilingual capital, officially recognises both languages.
+In Flanders, the majority of people speak Dutch, while in Wallonia, the majority speak French.
+Brussels is a bilingual capital city that officially recognises both languages.
 Additionally, a small German-speaking community resides in East Wallonia.
 With 10 provinces and a population of ca.